shreya-immanavar/RealtimeWeatherDashboard/README.md

 https://openweathermap.org/api

-Replace the API key in the application:
+Replace the API key inside `app.py`:

 ```python
 API_KEY = "YOUR_API_KEY"
 ```

-For production deployment, it is recommended to store the API key securely using Streamlit Secrets instead of hardcoding it.
+For production deployment, it is recommended to store the API key using **Streamlit Secrets** instead of hardcoding it.

 ---

-## Data Storage
+# Data Storage

-The application stores weather records in a local CSV file named:
+Weather records are stored locally in:

 ```
 weather_data.csv